toribasho/OverseerrRequestViaTelegramBot/README.md

 ### 🌟 Features

 - **🔍 Simple Search** - Quickly search for series and movies
 - **📥 Easy Requests** - Submit media requests with just a few taps.
 - **🛠 Issue Reporting** - Report any issues or problems
 - **📊 Status Tracking** - View the status of requests to see if media has been requested, is available, or is being processed.
 - **👌 User-Friendly** - Intuitive and easy to use, ensuring a seamless media management experience.
+- **🔒 Access Control** - Optional password protection to restrict access to the bot.

 ## How to use